bigjon38/Australia_VPC_for_Armageddon/README.md

 Armageddon Project: Australia VPC Contribution
 	This repository contains the Terraform configuration files for the California VPC Module, a component of the global Armageddon Project.
-This initiative supports the deployment of the J-Tele-Doctor application for Tokyo 		Midtown Medical Center (TMMC), ensuring scalable, secure, and compliant infrastructure in the California region.
+This initiative supports the deployment of the J-Tele-Doctor application for Tokyo 	Midtown Medical Center (TMMC), ensuring scalable, secure, and compliant infrastructure in the Australia region.

 Project Overview
 	The Armageddon Project aims to expand telemedicine services for Japanese and international customers by deploying robust, secure application hosting across global AWS regions.
-The California VPC Module specifically 				supports the application hosting requirements in the California region, ensuring compliance with project-specific guidelines.
+The California VPC Module specifically supports the application hosting requirements in the Australia region, ensuring compliance with project-specific guidelines.

 Features of the California VPC Module
 	Networking
-		VPC CIDR Block: 10.106.0.0/16 (65,536 IP addresses for future scalability)
+		VPC CIDR Block: 10.104.0.0/16 (65,536 IP addresses for future scalability)
 		Subnets:
 			Public:
 				10.104.1.0/24 (AZ 1) (ap-southeast-2a)